 SSEP is about immersing and engaging students and their teachers in real science—on the high frontier—so that students are given the chance to be scientists—and be inspired.
 More broadly, SSEP is about a commitment to student ownership in exploration, to science as journey, and to the joys of learning.

-Each community participating in SSEP conducts a local Flight Experiment Design Competition, with their student teams vying to fly an experiment in low Earth orbit in a real research mini-laboratory reserved just for their community.
-Mirroring how professional research is done, student teams across the community submit formal research proposals, which then go through a 2-step proposal review process to select the flight experiment for the community.
+Each community participating in SSEP conducts a local Flight Experiment Design Competition, with their student teams competing to fly an experiment in low Earth orbit in a real research mini-laboratory reserved just for their community.
+The competition is conducted through formal submission of real research proposals by the community’s student teams—just like professional researchers.
 Students can design experiments in diverse fields, including: seed germination, crystal growth, physiology and life cycles of microorganisms (e.g. bacteria), cell biology and growth, food studies, and studies of micro-aquatic life.
-Content resources for teachers and students support foundational instruction on science in microgravity and experiment design.
+A curriculum, and other content resources for teachers and students, supports foundational instruction on science in microgravity and experiment design.

 Flight Opportunities to Date

-Since program inception in June 2010, there have been six SSEP flight opportunities—SSEP on STS-134 and STS-135, which were the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 4 to ISS.
-To date, 60 communities have participated in the program, with over 100,000 grade K-14 students across 428 schools given the opportunity to participate in their community-wide experience.
-Not yet counting Mission 4 to ISS, a total of 17,670 grade 5-14 students were fully immersed in microgravity experiment design and proposal writing, and 4,347 experiment proposals were submitted by student teams.
-To date, 18 communities have participated in 2, 3, or 4 flight opportunities, reflecting the sustainable nature of the program.
+Since program inception in June 2010, there have been twelve SSEP flight opportunities—SSEP on STS-134 and STS-135, which were the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 10 to ISS.
+A total of 134 communities have participated in the program, reflecting 36 States and the District of Columbia in the U. S. and 4 Provinces in Canada.
+Thus far 28 communities have participated in multiple flight opportunities – one community is conducting their 7th flight with Mission 9 – reflecting the sustainable nature of the program.

-SSEP Mission 5 to ISS
+SSEP Mission 11 to ISS

 National and Local Partners